BR19-gh/online-store-billing-system/README.md

 ```

-or some forms JSON if fails according to the error, like if the id was not found:
+or some forms JSON if fails according to the error, like if the name was not found:

 ```json